 Note: Financial statistics are for Interfraternity Council (IFC) fraternities and Panhellenic Association (PHA) sororities.
 National Pan-Hellenic Council (NPHC) fraternities and sororities are not included in the figures above.
 For more information about costs for NPHC fraternities and sororities, please contact the individual NPHC fraternities and sororities.
 You can find their contact information within their chapter profiles on our website.

-Cost of Living in a House or Suite
+Cost of Living in a House